Nasdaq Introduces SPAC Listings in the Nordics

 While SPACs have previously been possible in Denmark, they constituted a rarely used exception to the general market.
 With the recent developments, an increase of SPACs in the Danish market is to be expected for the benefit of the potential investors.

 Following final regulatory approval by the Danish FSA, Nasdaq announced on 8 April 2021 that the specific admission requirements for SPACs will come into force for Nasdaq Copenhagen on 12 April 2021.

 The revised Nasdaq Nordic Main Market Rulebook allows SPACs to be listed on the main market in a two-step process:

 the exempt SPAC IPO before any acquisitions; and

-Post-acquisition of a target company.
+the post-acquisition process of a target company.

 Secondly, following the acquisition of a target company, the SPAC is required to meet all listing requirements set out in the Nordic Main Market Rulebook for the merged company post-acquisition.
-The merger will however require the prior approval of Nasdaq for a full listing to be effective.
+The proposed merger will however require the prior approval of Nasdaq for a full listing to be effective.